Followers

 nuggets from powerful customers

-As living quarters for well-off men became scarce in occupied (and fire-ravaged) New York, Hercules opened a few rooms in his home to British officers – an excellent way to avoid suspicion, develop leads, cultivate relationships, and elicit intelligence.
-There is some belief that Mulligan reported through the Culper Ring – the Setauket, Long Island-based spy operation made famous by the fictional TV show, TURN.
-And he may have done so.
-The key collector for the ring, Robert Townsend, operated his establishment down the street from Mulligan’s haberdashery.
-However, Hercules used other channels as well.
-In fact, Washington’s key intelligence officer and spymaster of the Culper Ring, Major Benjamin Tallmadge, once queried the commander in chief about Mulligan’s status and activities.
-He was concerned that Mulligan's activities might pose a threat to his ring.
+As housing for wealthy men became scarce in occupied (and fire-damaged) New York, Hercules opened a few rooms in his home to British officers—an excellent way to avoid suspicion, gather intelligence, build relationships, and develop leads.
+Some believe Mulligan reported through the Culper Ring—the Long Island-based spy network made famous by the fictional TV show TURN.
+He might have done so.
+The main contact for the ring, Robert Townsend, operated his business just down the street from Mulligan’s haberdashery.
+However, Hercules used other methods too.
+In fact, Washington’s top intelligence officer and spymaster of the Culper Ring, Major Benjamin Tallmadge, once asked the commander in chief about Mulligan’s status and activities.
+He was worried that Mulligan's activities might pose a threat to his ring.
 He would not have made the inquiry if Mulligan was one of his assets.

 Major Benjamin Tallmadge